yafred/lichess-blind-mode/docs/_pages/tutorial.markdown

 * A **modern web browser**, like Chrome, Firefox, Safari, or Edge
 * A **stable internet connection**
 * Familiarity with **keyboard navigation** on the web

-> ⚠️ If you're using Lichess on a **mobile device**, we recommend connecting a **Bluetooth or wired keyboard**.
-While the touch screen interface is partially usable, the current experience is not yet fully optimized for screen reader users on mobile without a physical keyboard.

 Although it's possible to play anonymously, **creating a free account** is highly recommended.
 This allows you to track your games, ratings, preferences, and access advanced features like tournaments, studies, and team play.